 4. Sheet steel 1 mm thick.

-6. abrasive material.
+6. Abrasive material.

-7. Hacksaw or electric jigsaw
+7. Metal hacksaw or jigsaw

 8. Screwdriver.

-Illustration Action Description
+Illustration Description of action

 We imitate a sharpener model from Lansky